ciembor/4bit/README.md

 * __Konsole and Yakuake:__
 Put the generated file to `~/.kde/share/apps/konsole/NAME-OF-SCHEME.colorscheme` and restart the terminal.

+* __XFCE4 Terminal:__
+Backup `~/.config/Terminal/terminalrc` file and replace it with generated text.
+Take into account that this file contains all XFCE4 Terminal settings, not only color scheme.

 * __Other terminals:__
 Generate one of the supported formats and copy hex values into the configuration file (or tool) of your terminal.